 Introduction

 With encapsulation we hide the implementation details of a type in our code.
-The implementation details can be data or behaviour and there is limited access or no access to these by other types in the code.
-The purpose of encapsulation is to prevent the change of those behaviours and data from other types as well as to make any changes to them safe for the rest of the code, because of the limited access.
+The implementation details can be data or behavior and there is limited access or no access to these by other types in the code.
+The purpose of encapsulation is to prevent the change of those behaviors and data from other types as well as to make any changes to them safe for the rest of the code, because of the limited access.

 There is a common misconception about encapsulation, that it is about the encapsulation of data and behaviours of objects.
 The fact is, that encapsulation is about hiding the implementation details of our types, but the objects have full access to the encapsulated members.
 Here is an example: